guardian/elk-stack/README.md

 Security
 --------

-Only the Logstash indexer and the application proxy ports are exposed on the ELB and all requests to the application proxy for Kibana or Elasticsearch are authenticated using Google OAuth.
+Only Elasticsearch HTTP, Logstash indexer, and the application proxy ports are exposed on the ELB and all requests to the application proxy for Kibana or Elasticsearch are authenticated using Google OAuth.

-Elasticsearch is configured to listen only on the local loopback address.
+Elasticsearch is configured to listen on the network but is firewalled to the ElkHttpSecurityGroup.
+Use this group to allow your client systems to update Elasticsearch.
 Dynamic scripting has been disabled to address security concerns with [remote code execution][4] since elasticsearch version 1.4.3.

 Healthcheck
 -----------